OBNinjaa/mineflayer-discord-bot/README.md

-# Command Bot
+# Mineflayer Discord Bot

-A powerful and flexible bot that bridges Discord and Minecraft, allowing you to control a `mineflayer` bot from a Discord server.
+Control your bot using Discord slash commands or in-game commands.

 ## Features